SAM Notarized letter requirement – Q&A from GSA

 Q: What is the estimated processing time?

 A: The processing time is dependent on the volume of letters received, whether the letter is accepted/rejected, and the additional impact of including existing entities who are renewing or updating their registrations.
-As the data normalizes, GSA will provide updates to APTAC.
+The status of an entity’s SAM registration will not be impacted by any processing delays.